Lighting

 - Clip can feel less secure on ultra-thin monitor bezels

-Why we picked it: Xiaomi's entry into monitor lighting looks the part.
-The slim aluminum bar has a clean, minimal aesthetic that pairs well with modern setups.
-The 2.4GHz wireless remote is compact and precise.
-Color rendering sits at Ra95, and the 2700K–6500K range covers warm evening tones to cool daytime focus modes.
+Xiaomi's entry into monitor lighting wins on looks.
+The slim aluminum bar pairs cleanly with modern aesthetic-driven setups, and the 2.4GHz wireless remote is compact and precise.
+Color rendering is Ra95 โ same as BenQ โ and the 2700Kโ6500K range covers warm evening tones to cool daytime focus modes.

 What We Love